mariozeats/mariozeats/content/post/tarts.md

 **Decorating:**
 1. For fruit tarts, I either add some whipped cream, fruit segments, and a fruit syrup drizzle or just cut up fruit.
 Loko Kitchen is major goals so check out her page for inspo.
 2. For cream tarts, I usually opt for a whipped cream.
 225g heavy cream and 10g powdered sugar.
-Usually also a bit of piping gel to help stabilize it.
+Usually also a bit of piping gel (a tsp or two) to help stabilize it.
 You can pipe it out however you want.
 3. You really can do whatever you want with these.
 I've made tons of curds (pluot, mango, strawberry), creams (black sesame, Thai tea, hojicha, matcha, matcha, ube), and custard (matcha, regular, ube, strawberry) flavors.
 All I do is sub out the flavor portion.
 These recipes are pretty robust so they can tolerate these changes.

 Curd: